+35725368683

 If the deceased has not left a valid Will, the process is called administration.

-The procedure of probate and administration
+The procedure of probate and administration of estates

 In Cyprus, probate and administration happen as follows.

-Step One: Information and Other Arrangements
+Step One: Information and other arrangements

 Upon the death of a person, the heirs or beneficiaries obtain a death and beneficiaries certificate from the Community Council President.
-Then they nominate an executor who applies to the Court to be appointed (this person will be called an administrator if the deceased has left no will).
+Then, they nominate an executor who applies to the Court to be appointed (this person will be called an administrator if the deceased has left no will).

 The heirs or beneficiaries will pay a fee for the process to begin.

-Step Two: Apply for Probate
+Step Two: Apply for probate

-Upon application, the Court will issue a probate certificate, or, if the deceased has not left a Will, Letters of Administration.
+Upon application, the Court will issue a probate certificate or, if the deceased has not left a Will, Letters of Administration.

 Step Three: Notify the Inland Revenue